My recovery journey

 We encourage you to use worksheets - they are not an end in themselves but they do...

-Lifestyle change is positively associated with the maintenance of abstinence and successful moderation, which may include a substitute prescription.
-Doing fun things can result in positive feelings, reduce negative emotions such as boredom or feeling isolated, which are relapse risks.
-Alternative activities can build self-efficacy for abstinence and facilitate cohesion and positive support in the longer term.
+Lifestyle change is supports abstinence and successful control, which may include a prescription.
+Doing fun things can result in good feelings, reduce bad feelings such as boredom or feeling isolated, which are relapse risks.
+Alternative activities can make you feel more confident about abstinence or cutting down, and make the network stronger.

 Ensure that you have a good balance of things that need to be done and things that are enjoyable, particularly for times when drinking or drug taking occurred in the past.
 It is a good idea to make the plan as precise as possible, including planning meals and shopping in such a way that drinking/drug use triggers are avoided (places and people for instance).